Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

-{\sc Theorem 4.2.} In the same setup of Theorem 4.1, both the UIT and the FUIT belong to Eaton's essentially complete class of tests.
+{\sc Theorem 4.2.} {\it In the same setup of Theorem 4.1, both the UIT and the FUIT belong to Eaton's essentially complete class of tests.}

-By virtues of Theorems 4.1 and 4.2 it is interesting to see whether the Hotelling's $T^{2}$-test is dominated by the UIT.
+For the problem of testing $H_0$ against $H_{1{\cal O}^{+}}$, by virtues of Theorems 4.1 and 4.2 it is interesting to see whether the Hotelling's $T^{2}$-test is power dominated by the UIT.
 For the case that both the Hotelling's $T^{2}$-test and the UIT are unbiased, Tsai and Sen (2004) provided an affirmed answer for it when $\mbSigma={\sigma}^{2} {\mbDelta}$, where ${\sigma}^{2}$ is an unknown scalar parameter and ${\mbDelta}$ is a known $M$-matrix.
-However, it is not true when ${\mbSigma}$ is totally unknown due to the fact that the Hotelling's $T^{2}$-test is unbiased while the UIT is not.
-Theorem 2 does not guarantee that the UIT is admissible.
-Actually, the UIT for the problem of testing against the positive orthant space is $\alpha$-inadmissible because its power is dominated by that of the corresponding UIT for the problem of testing against the halfspace.
+However, the situation is still open when ${\mbSigma}$ is totally unknown.
+Theorem 4.2 does not guarantee that the UIT (based on the test statistic ${U}_{n}$) is admissible.
+First, we examine the admissibility for the corresponding UIT test based on the test statistic $U^{*}_{n}$ for the problem of testing against the halfspace.

-It is interesting to see whether the UIT are admissible in decision-theoretic sense (Wald, 1950).
-Our problems are under the set up of exponential family, Theorem 5.6.5 of Anderson (1984), which states the conditions for tests to be $d$-admissible for the problems of testing against restricted alternatives, can be viewed as a generalization of Birnbaum (1955) and Stein (1956).
-Based on the results of Theorem 8, Corollary 2 of Lehmann (1986) and Theorem 2.1 of Tsai (2017) we prove the $d$-admissibilities of UIT for the problem (1.4).

 {\sc Theorem 4.3}. {\it For the problem of testing $H_{0}: {\mbtheta} = {\bf 0}$ against $H_{1 {\cal H}^{*}}: {\mbtheta} \in {\cal H}^{*}_{p} \backslash \{{\bf 0}\}$, the UIT is $d$-admissible and $\alpha$-admissible.}